Historical Milestone: Self-Learning Machine Outplays Brute Force with Surprising Beauty

 Is Machine Learning The Next Big Thing?

 Machine learning is hardly new.
 But the breakthrough is here.
 AlphaZero creators proved self-thought computers can be easily much better than hand-crafted human-designed ones.
 So far it's wasn't so obvious.
-At least not to general public.
+At least not to the general public.

 If a computer can learn a game and surpass the 1400-years old human knowledge in just 4 hours, soon enough we may found ourselves in a new era, where computers are designing things better, faster, and even beautiful.